Halesowen: Education

-Richmond Boys School and Walton Girls School were merged in September 1983 to form Windsor High School, a mixed 11-16 comprehensive school based at an expanded Richmond site, while the Walton site was annexed into Halesowen College until it was sold off for a housing development 18 years later.
+Former schools in the town include Richmond Boys School and Walton Girls School, which were merged in September 1983 to form Windsor High School, a mixed 11-16 comprehensive school based at an expanded Richmond site.
+The Walton site was annexed into Halesowen College until it was sold off for a housing development 18 years later.

 Media

 Local news and television programmes are provided by BBC West Midlands and ITV Central.
-Television signals are received from the Sutton Coldfield and local relay transmitters.
+Television signals are received from Sutton Coldfield transmitting station and local relay transmitters.

 Halesowen is served by local editions of two regional evening papers, the Birmingham-based Evening Mail and the Wolverhampton-based Express & Star.

 There are two local free weekly newspapers delivered to every household in Halesowen, The Halesowen News and The Halesowen Chronicle.

 The Halesowen area is served by the following local and regional radio stations: